mlexchange/mlex_dash_labelmaker_demo/README.md

 For further details on the operation of MLCoach, please refer to its [documentation](https://github.com/mlexchange/mlex_mlcoach).

 ### Label from Data Clinic
 Choose Data Clinic tab on the right sidebar.
-This tab allows users to tag the selected images and their top N most similar images under the same label(s) by using a trained Data Clinic model.
+This tab allows users to tag similar images under the same label by using a trained Data Clinic model.

 Please follow the instructions in the app sidebar.
 Likewise, users can also manually un-label and re-label following **Label Manually** procedures afterwards.

 For further details on the operation of Data Clinic, please refer to its [documentation](https://github.com/mlexchange/mlex_data_clinic).

 ## Copyright
-MLExchange Copyright (c) 2021, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Dept. of Energy).
+MLExchange Copyright (c) 2023, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Dept. of Energy).
 All rights reserved.